apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     minor clock source setting).
 That port required modifications only for differences in some SYSCON and pin-related settings.
   2017-12-13:  Created the fb configuration for testing the LCD.
 Only
     minimal testing has been performed.
-As of this writing, the system hangs while initializing the LCD.
+As of this writing, thre is some framebuffer functionality.
+There are recognizable but corrupted patterns on the LCD.
+There are color formatting problems and some horizontal elongation.

 Configurations
 ==============